ROCm/jax-aiter/README.md

   ```

 - **Symbol not found errors while loading .sos for MHA kernels**
-  Confitm that libmha_fwd and libmha_bwd are built and loaded before loading the respective modules.
+  Confirm that libmha_fwd and libmha_bwd are built and loaded before loading the respective modules.

 ## Developer notes